 U.S. Attorney's Office, District of South Dakota

-Acting United States Attorney Dennis Holmes announced that a Sioux Falls, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.
+SIOUX FALLS - United States Attorney Alison J. Ramsdell announced that a federal grand jury has indicted a Sioux Falls, South Dakota, man for Failure to Register as a Sex Offender.

-Steven Roubideaux, age 51, was indicted on April 6, 2021.
-He appeared before U.S. Magistrate Judge Veronica L. Duffy on April 8, 2021, and pled not guilty to the Indictment.
+Robert Walter White, age 35, was indicted in May of 2023.
+He appeared before U.S. Magistrate Judge Veronica L. Duffy on May 10, 2023, and pleaded not guilty to the Indictment.

-The Indictment alleges that Roubideaux, who had previously been convicted of a sex crime and required to register under the Sex Offender Registration and Notification Act, failed to do so between May 17, 2020, and May 28, 2020.
+The Indictment alleges that White, who had previously been convicted of a sex crime and required to register under the Sex Offender Registration and Notification Act, failed to do so between February 23, 2023, and May 2, 2023.

-The charge is merely an accusation and Roubideaux is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and White is presumed innocent until and unless proven guilty.

 The investigation is being conducted by the U.S. Marshals Service.
 Assistant U.S. Attorney Jeffrey C. Clapper is prosecuting the case.

-Roubideaux was remanded to the custody of the U.S. Marshals Service pending trial.
-A trial date has not been set.
+White was remanded to the custody of the U.S. Marshals Service pending trial, which has been set for July 18, 2023.

 Project Safe Childhood